smkirby/simlang2023-24/index.md

 ## The teaching team

-[Simon Kirby](https://simonkirby.net/) is the lecturer for this course, and Matt Spike is in charge of labs and assessements.
-The best way to get in touch with us is in one of the drop-in lab sessions, see below, or by messaging on Teams.
+[Simon Kirby](https://simonkirby.net/) is the lecturer for this course.
+The best way to get in touch with me is after a lecture, or by messaging on Teams.
 Please don't email.

 ## Structure of the course

 The course is based around a series of ten lectures, which take place one per week.
-Each lecture is followed by a programming practical, which you attemt in your own time, and get help with in a drop-in lab session.
+Each lecture is followed by a programming practical, which you attempt in your own time, and get help with in a drop-in lab session.
 Each lecture may have readings associated with it.

 ### Readings